fullcalendar/fullcalendar-examples/angular15/README.md

 After running the `npm run start` command, you will be given a localhost URL that can be visited in a browser.

+## Quirks

+This example has `"preserveSymlinks": true` in `angular.json`, but this is only needed within a monorepo.

 [Angular CLI]: https://angular.io/cli